Arvindprksh/arvindprksh.github.io/_posts/MachineLearning/Tensorflow/2017-06-27-How_To_Install_Tensorflow.md

 > python -c "import tensorflow as tf; print (tf.\_\_version\_\_)" # for Python 2.7
 > python3 -c "import tensorflow as tf; print (tf.\_\_version\_\_)" # for Python 3.0

-as of now, tensorflow doesn't work.
+As of now, tensorflow doesn't work.
 I think I didn't install some files related to GPU

 So after prompt the above command, you got the following :